LEARNigeria Advocacy – September 2018

 The LEARNigeria community engagement and advocacy programme was held in September 2018 across the six states (Akwa Ibom, Ebonyi, Kano, Lagos, Plateau, and Taraba States) where the citizen-led household survey was implemented.

 The community-level dissemination of findings, engagement, and advocacy, brought together parents, teachers, paramount traditional rulers, clerics, social mobilization officers, education secretaries, States’ SUBEB Chairman and other decision-makers/policymakers to highlight the causes and identify the solutions to the challenges impeding children’s learning in Nigeria.

-The key objectives of the community engagement were to communicate results of the 2017 LEARNigeria survey, for the states and LGAs; stimulate the interest of stakeholders on possible ways of solving both access and learning challenge in the LGAs; and introduce tested teaching methodology and programme to improve learning outcomes: Teaching at the Right Level (TaRL) to the state education administrators and the community stakeholders.
+The key objectives of the community engagement were to communicate results of the 2017 LEARNigeria survey, for the states and LGAs; stimulate the interest of stakeholders on possible ways of solving both access and learning challenge in the LGAs; and introduce the tested teaching methodology and programme to improve learning outcomes – Teaching at the Right Level (TaRL) – to the state education administrators and the community stakeholders.
 We also explored the possible partnership with SUBEB on the teaching methodology.